jec-project/jec-wiki-content/resources/articles/pages/creating-restful-apis-with-jec-part-1.md

 ### Coming Features

-As mentioned in our [previous article][https://dzone.com/articles/javascript-enterprise-container-from-java-to-nodej], [JEC][jec-url] is still under development.
+As mentioned in our [previous article][https://dzone.com/articles/javascript-enterprise-container-from-java-to-nodej], [JEC](http://jecproject.org/) is still under development.
 We are currently working on three features that will come during summer:

 - Refactoring of the admin console by using Angular 6, to improve performance and user experience (_WIP_).
-- Integration of all console actions in [JEC CLI][jec-cli-url].
+- Integration of all console actions in [JEC CLI](http://jecproject.org/wiki/docs/reference/jec-cli/jec-cli).
-- Creation of tools to import/export/share [JEC][jec-url] domains.
+- Creation of tools to import/export/share [JEC](http://jecproject.org/) domains.

 ## Creating Our First Resource

-[JEC][jec-url] services are located in the `src` package.
+[JEC](http://jecproject.org/) services are located in the `src` package.
 The microservice GPM created a `resource` folder, which contains a `version` folder.
 Both of these packages are commonly used to store JARS resources.
 The GPM also created two sample classes: `Hello` and `TestApi_v_1_0`.
 These classes will not be used in this tutorial; so, they can be deleted.

 Now, we want to create a "`users`" resource to serve app users information through a RESTful web service.
-Let us use [JEC CLI][jec-cli-url] to deal with tedious tasks.
+Let us use [JEC CLI](http://jecproject.org/wiki/docs/reference/jec-cli/jec-cli) to deal with tedious tasks.

 Open a command prompt in the `resource` folder and type the following command: